Teaching Central America Advisors

 Ana Patricia Rodríguez

 Associate professor in the Department of Spanish and Portuguese and U.S. Latina/o Studies at the University of Maryland, College Park.
-She is the author of Dividing the Isthmus: Central American Transnational Histories, Literatures, and Cultures.
+She is the author of Dividing the Isthmus: Central American Transnational Histories, Literatures, and Cultures and Avocado Dreams: Remaking Salvadoran Life and Art in the Washington, D.C.
+Metro Area.
 Learn more.

 Patrick Scallen